jbush001/jbush001.github.io/_posts/2017-01-16-searching-waveforms.markdown

 It would be possible to use more sophisticated optimizations, like caching indices and avoiding a binary search in some cases.
-But these would harder to test, and it's not clear that there would be a large performance win, so I lean on the side of simplicity.
+But these would harder to test, and it's not clear that there would be a large performance win, so I leaned on the side of simplicity.